William Jennings Bryan Dorn: Congressional career

-Dorn was first elected to Congress in the 1946 election.
-In the 1948 election, he unsuccessfully challenged incumbent U.S. Senator Burnet R. Maybank for the Democratic nomination.
+Dorn was first elected to Congress in 1946, defeating four-term incumbent Butler B. Hare in the primary.
+In 1948, he unsuccessfully challenged incumbent U.S. Senator Burnet R. Maybank for the Democratic nomination.
 Maybank won the nomination, and was unopposed in the general election.

-Dorn returned to the House in the 1950 election, and became known for his work on issues related to the military.
+Dorn returned to the House after the 1950 election, defeating the Democrat who had replaced him in 1948.
+He became known for his work on issues related to the military.
 He was a signatory to the 1956 Southern Manifesto that opposed the desegregation of public schools ordered by the Supreme Court in Brown v.
 Board of Education.
 Dorn voted against the Civil Rights Acts of 1957, the Civil Rights Acts of 1960, the Civil Rights Acts of 1964, and the Civil Rights Acts of 1968 as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
+On the other hand, Dorn opposed efforts to restrict the use of school busing in racial integration, and in 1983 he campaign for the election of African-American Harold Washington as mayor of Chicago.

+Dorn served on the Veterans' Affairs Committee for twelve congresses.
+For nine congresses he was second in seniority behind chair Olin E. Teague.
+When Teague finally gave up running Veterans' Affairs for chair of the Science and Astronautics Committee, Dorn became chair for his final term but still labored under the continued presence of Teague on Veterans' Affairs.
+In his tenure in the House Dorn introduced 203 bills about veterans services, but only two were enacted.
+By contrast, Teague with the prerogatives of chairship, enacted 128 under his name.

 In 1966, journalist Drew Pearson reported that Dorn was one of a group of congressmen who had received the "Statesman of the Republic" award from Liberty Lobby for his "right-wing activities".
 In his final term he was chairman of the House Veterans' Affairs Committee.

 Candidacy for governor

-He left Congress to run for Governor of South Carolina in 1974.
+He left Congress to run for governor of South Carolina in 1974.
 He lost the Democratic primary to Charles 'Pug' Ravenel, who the South Carolina Supreme Court later ruled ineligible on residency grounds required by the state constitution.
-A special state convention then chose Dorn as the Democratic candidate.
-He was defeated in the general election by Republican James B. Edwards, one of the few disappointments in what was generally a big year for Democrats.
+A special state convention then chose Dorn as the Democratic nominee.
+He was defeated in the general election by Republican James B. Edwards, one of the few disappointments in what was a successful year nationally for Democrats.
 In 1978, Dorn again sought the Democratic nomination for governor but was eliminated in a three-way race won by Richard Riley.
 In 1980, he was elected chairman of the South Carolina Democratic Party, and he served until 1984.

 After Congress

-In 1978, President Jimmy Carter named the Columbia, South Carolina, Veterans' Affairs Hospital after Dorn as the "William Jennings Bryan Dorn Veterans' Hospital."
+In 1978, President Jimmy Carter named the Veterans' Affairs hospital in Columbia, South Carolina, after Dorn.
 Dorn died in Greenwood on August 13, 2005.
 He was buried at Bethel Methodist Church Cemetery in Callison, Greenwood County, South Carolina.